Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

 # Lead Capture in HubSpot Using a VA

-You can automate the capture of a lead’s details on voice or chat channels by Installing the Lead Capture for HubSpot CRM.
+You can automate the capture of a lead’s details on chat channels by Installing the Lead Capture for HubSpot CRM.

 With the **Lead Capture** dialog template, you can collect user fields in a conversational format and automate the creation of leads in HubSpot.

 ## Getting Started

-The XO Platform makes it simple to Install the Lead Capture template for HubSpot CRM, which automates the capture of a lead’s details on voice or chat channels.
+The XO Platform makes it simple to Install the Lead Capture template for HubSpot CRM, which automates the capture of a lead’s details on chat channels.
 Once the fields are captured, the system automatically creates a lead object in HubSpot.

 The entire process consists of the following steps: